What is the deadline for applications?

 Letters of reference should be submitted through the Graduate College’s Web-based electronic application.
 Three letters are required.

 Where do I send my certified copies of all transcripts?

 Students will submit two versions of all transcripts.
 (1) During the application process, applicants are required to submit electronic versions (e.g. scanned or printed to PDF) of all transcripts in the online graduate student application system.
 (2) Following the application process, admitted applicants should request original, certified copies of all transcripts to be mailed directly to the EU Center before the beginning of their first semester.

 Are there any program specific questions for the application?

 Yes.
-Applicants must submit X items with their application.
+Applicants must submit the following items with their application: